yeg13/Malawi/README.md

-Scripts for this repo were used to explore disaster-prediction metrics.
+Scripts from this repo were used to explore disaster-prediction metrics.
 Abstract from this paper, An approach to improving early warning systems: Using spatially and temporally rich data to predict food insecurity crises in Malawi, is as follows:

 "While the causes of famine are complex and include institutional failure and conflict, policymakers and